inokawa/rich-textarea/docs/API.md

 ▸ **RichInput**(`props`): ``null`` \| `ReactElement`<`any`, `string` \| `JSXElementConstructor`<`any`\>\>

 Input component with some extra props.
+See [RichInputProps](interfaces/RichInputProps.md) and [RichInputHandle](interfaces/RichInputHandle.md).

 #### Parameters